-Yet, I have just exchanged 3 boxes of wine from a well known wine estate in exchange for a weekend’s accommodation.
-Sitting in front of the fireplace with a glass of excellent Pinotage, which we would otherwise never have sampled as it falls into a price range we consider above our limit, I just realized what a clever concept this really is.
-It’s a win-win situation.
-Being a strictly a one-glass-girl already half a glass above my limit, I drew my little laptop closer to research this bartering story further.
+Yet, I have just exchanged 3 boxes of wine from a well-known wine estate in exchange for a weekend’s accommodation.
+Sitting down with a glass of excellent Pinotage, which we would otherwise never have sampled, as it falls into a price range we consider above our limit, I just realized what a clever concept this really is.
+It’s a win-win situation Being a strictly a one-glass-girl already half a glass above my limit, I drew my laptop closer to research this bartering story further.
 That left Desmond obliged to sample the Pinotage further and his nods of encouragement at my excitement over the bartering system just became more encouraging as the level of the bottle dropped.
-(Understand, this is a man who is cheeky enough to walk down to the corner deli with a bag of home grown peppadews and come to an agreement to exchange it for our daily bread and milk!
-According to him he was just desperate because I was too lazy to bottle his abundant harvest of peppadews, but that’s a story for another day…)
+Understand, this is a man who is cheeky enough to walk down to the corner deli with a bag of homegrown peppadews and come to an agreement to exchange it for our daily bread and milk!
+According to him, he was just desperate because I was too lazy to bottle his abundant harvest of peppadews, but that’s a story for another day…

 - Businesses with products and services you will want to spend your credits with.

 - A clear policy – you do not want to find out later that you have to pay a 20% commission on top of your membership fee.